emaralive/buddypress/docs/user/site-health.md

 ![site health - BuddyPress panel](assets/shs-buddypress-panel-02.png)

-The image above is an example of a expanded BuddyPress panel with minimum components enabled.
+The image above is an example of an expanded BuddyPress panel with minimum components enabled.
 Below is the full list of attributes and the component associated with each configurable attribute.

 > [!NOTE]
 > The **\*** (asterisk) indicates whether the **BuddyPress standalone theme** or the **Active template pack** attribute will be shown (not both).
 If no **BuddyPress standalone theme** is detected, then the fallback is to show the **Active template pack** attribute.